havocp/beaucatcher/README.md

 wraps and builds on a "driver library" (currently Casbah, working on Hammersmith).

+Beaucatcher incidentally includes a basic JSON parser and renderer library integrated with its BSON facilities.

 ("Beaucatcher" is also the name of the mountain in the middle of Asheville, NC, if you're wondering where the word comes from.)